garrowsmith/site-studio-compare/README.md

 # site-studio-compare

-This project provides tools to:
+A PHP implementation for comparing two or more Site Studio Packages:

-* Identify a high level diff - deletions and overrides between a source and target package.
+* high level diff - deletions and overrides between a source and target package.
 * Output a high level diff to PHP array, JSON or CSV.
 * Compare package JSON fields stored as strings, by wrapping JSONdiff https://github.com/swaggest/json-diff#library-usage